esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/syllabus.md

-- Introduction to packages
+- Introduction to packages and reproducible research with R
-- Setup of a package
+- How to turn your script into a package
-- Installing packages
-- Testing packages
-- Documenting packages
+- Writing tests
-- Writing vignettes
+- Writing documentation and vignettes
+- Sharing your own R package